 No. At this time, CASLI has not found a viable solution for at-home, remote test administration during the COVID-19 global pandemic as. amidst COVID, there are a limited number of test sites and the candidate’s ability to travel or to go to test sites is limited.

-This is one of the most common asked question CASLI gets from candidate, and the answer is yes, probably.
-It depends on your individual Testing Process Cycle timeline and your eligibility to test.
+This is one of the most common asked question CASLI gets from candidate, and the answer is most likely yes.
+It greatly depends on your individual Testing Process Cycle timeline, exams history and your eligibility to test.

-Currently, candidate can find their Testing Cycle expiration on their RID account.
-Please keep in mind that candidates in the midst of their testing process cycle will be granted up to one additional year of time during which they were eligible to test but could not because of the testing transition and COVID to their testing process cycles.
-As we transfer candidate information to the CASLI Exam System, CASLI will be adding that our candidates’ accounts.
+Currently, candidate can find their Testing Cycle expiration on their RID account and CASLI account (under Profile – Public Note).
+Please keep in mind that candidates in the midst of their testing process cycle will be granted up to one additional year of time during which they were eligible to test but could not because of the testing transition and COVID to their testing process cycles pending on their testing cycle expiration date and exams history.

 If you are unable to locate your testing cycle expiration on your RID account, please contact us at email@example.com